eightbitastronomy/memobook/readme.txt

 it's currently DIY.

 The GNU Emacs extension:
- -  Currently requires Python 3 for its source scan functionality.
+ -  No longer requires Python 3, but has a few backend / default-case functions that need to be implemented.

 The Gedit plugin:
  -  Requires Python 3 and PyGObject.
 PyGObject must be new enough to have Gtk 3+